mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 ### Key TDM Features

-- A built-in self-service web application, a place where testers can request data to be provisioned on-demand and in real-time.
+- Built-in self-service web application, where testers can request data to be provisioned on-demand and in real-time.
-- Store data centrally in Fabric.
-The copied (provisioned) entities are stored in Fabric.
+- Central storage of provisioned entities in Fabric.
-- Supports copying data into live testing environments.
+- Copying data into live testing environments.
-- Supports partial data requests, re-deployments of data and data appending:
+- Partial data requests, re-deployments of data and data appending:
-  - Copying (provisioning) a predefined list of Business Entities from a selected source environment to a selected target environment.
+  - Provisioning predefined lists of Business Entities from a selected source environment to a selected target environment.
 All data related to the selected entities is extracted and copied to the relevant data systems.
   - Copying a sub-set of entities based on predefined parameters.
 For example, copying 10 customers in NY and using small business packages.
 - Synthetic data generation, cloning a given entity into the target environment.
 TDM replaces the sequences of each clone to avoid sequence duplication.
-- Supports the replacement of sequences of provisioned entities to avoid duplication in the target DB.
+- Replacement of sequences of provisioned entities to avoid duplication in the target DB.
 - Automatic data security and masking on an entity-by-entity basis.
-- Supports for the updated data of selected entities.
+- Supports updated data of selected entities.
 - Cross-application integrity.
 - Data Flux features:
-  - Enable users to save (extract) specific versions of a selected list of entities or selected list of metadata (reference) tables.
+  - Enables users to save (extract) specific versions of a selected list of entities or selected list of metadata (reference) tables.
-  - Enable users to load a selected version of entities or metadata tables to the selected target environment.
+  - Enables users to load a selected version of entities or metadata tables to the selected target environment.
 -  Supports the provisioning of data on-demand or automatic provisioning based on scheduling parameters.
 For example, provisioning the data automatically every week.